A COMMUNITY CONVERSATION

 Young people today are experiencing a mental health crisis unlike anything we’ve seen before.
 Nearly one in five youth in Colorado reported poor mental health in 2021 — double the rate seen in 2017.
 Social media, the pandemic, and climate change were just some of the external pressures students and parents cited during a panel discussion that gathered more than 300 people at Manhattan Middle School on April 12, 2023.

-Why we need to talk about mental health
+Why we need to talk about youth mental health

 Mental health has a significant impact on a student’s academic performance, social interactions, and overall well-being, and unfortunately mental health challenges have skyrocketed among children and teenagers.
 We’re working to raise both the awareness and funds needed to bolster youth mental health supports in our community.